Politically Inept, with Homer Simpson: Production and themes

 The episode, titled "Politically Inept, with Homer Simpson", was written by John Frink and directed by Mark Kirkland.
 American musician and conservative political activist Ted Nugent guest starred in the episode as himself, providing his voice for both speaking and singing parts.
 His song at the end of the episode is similar to his single "Cat Scratch Fever".
 According to Noisecreep's Kenneth Partridge, the episode makes fun of Nugent's "blatantly pro-gun, pro-hunting, anti-everything-liberals-hold-dear persona".
 The episode features, among other things, Nugent throwing a dead elk onto the dinner table at the Simpsons' home, as well as using some of Bart's school friends as arrows for his bow.
 Nugent had previously made a minor cameo in the season nineteen episode "I Don't Wanna Know Why the Caged Bird Sings" (2007).
 In that episode, his voice is heard in a phone call urging people to vote no on a proposition that would make crossbows illegal in public schools.
 He comments, "If we outlaw crossbows, who's gonna protect our children from charging elk?"

 "Politically Inept, with Homer Simpson" satirizes the television industry.
 It parodies political television shows from cable news channels such as MSNBC, CNN, and Fox News Channel that are similar to Gut Check with Homer Simpson.
 In an article, Mediaite's James Crugnale commented that Homer's personality as he hosts his show is a reference to conservative political commentator Glenn Beck's "over-the-top persona", and wrote that "In a spot-on, cheeky parody of Beck, Homer ostentatiously sobs crocodile tears as he laments a high school in Nebraska replacing football with soccer as a team sport."
+Adriatica Vel Johnson, the commentator on the political show that Homer first appears on, is a parody of commentator Arianna Huffington.

 In addition, the episode satirizes American politics and includes several references to the 2012 Republican Party presidential primaries.
+For example, when Homer appears on Head Butt, the news ticker features headlines such as "Gingrich looks forward to winning... his fourth wife", "Rick Perry mistakenly signs order to execute himself", and "Satan tweets support for Santorum".
 At one point in the episode, the character Ned Flanders comments that he supports Nugent "as long as he isn’t a Mormon", which is a reference to Mitt Romney.
 Hayden Childs of The A.V.
 Club wrote in a review that Homer's political movement "is clearly a parody of the Tea Party", noting that "as with the teabags of the teabagger movement, people everywhere are moved to wear gravy boats on their heads [in the episode]."
 Childs further mentioned that a follower of Homer holds a sign that references the Occupy movement, which he thought was "a token of the show’s desire to be an equal opportunity offender."